JustinLaw64/craft_lookup/README.md

     You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

-## Contributing

-You are welcome to help me work on this mod.
-I do appreciate anything that can help make this tool work better.
-However, please note that by contributing changes, you are allowing me to use whatever you added in any way I wish.
-See the CONTRIBUTOR_AGREEMENT to see the actual terms.